3digitalrock/playbook-webservers/README.md

 Webserver Playbook
 =========

-It controls the web servers.
+It controls the web/api servers.

 ### Credits